Convention & Visitors Bureau

 Book a stay at one of the historic cottages or lodges run by the Colorado Chautauqua Association.
 You’ll wake up to Flatirons views and hiking right out your door.

 The Community House was built in 1918 to serve as the “living room” to Chautauqua residents.
 Today, the venue hosts intimate concerts, forums, films and educational programs.
-Covid-19 Update: The Community House is currently closed.

 In the late 1800s and early 1900s, Chautauquas were highly regarded family retreats, focusing on culture, education, music, nature, activities and sometimes religion.
 In 1898, the Chautauqua movement took root in Boulder when a group of Texans chose the town as a retreat to escape excessively hot Texas summers.
 Through a collaboration with residents, the Colorado Chautauqua was born, instantly becoming one of the nation’s most beautiful vacation spots

 It is the only Chautauqua west of the Mississippi River that has operated continuously since its founding, and it was designated a National Historic Landmark in 2006.
 The Colorado Chautauqua was particularly important for the area, because it kicked off Boulder's parks and open space preservation efforts.
 The day after Chautauqua's grand opening, the city of Boulder purchased the eastern slope of Flagstaff Mountain from the United States Government.
-Purchasing land for preservation became one of Boulder's top priorities, and still is today.
+Purchasing land for preservation became one of Boulder's top priorities and still is today.

 In a sense, the story of Boulder itself is inextricably intertwined with the history of Chautauqua.
 The town's enduring principles on the importance of education, protecting its crown-jewel parcel of land, and broader land preservation efforts remain today and were all spurred by the Colorado Chautauqua.